 Hundreds of adult students are attending college tuition-free this year with TN Reconnect.
-Adults who don’t already have a college degree can join them for the upcoming fall semester at Volunteer State Community College.
+Adults who don’t already have a college degree can join them for the upcoming semesters at Volunteer State Community College.
 People are encouraged to apply now.

 Rhonda Eckel of Hendersonville came to Vol State last fall.
 “It’s something that has been on my mind for a lot of years,” Eckel said.
 “I started college, but life happened.
 I had a family.
 When Reconnect began it took the financial piece out of the equation and college has gone really, really well.
 I feel like I have new intellectual horsepower to help me at work and in life.”